mrStasSmirnoff/Paper_Notes/README.md

 # Paper_Notes
-This repository is created to keep notes about Data Engineering/ Data science papers
+This repository is created to keep notes about Data Engineering/ Data science papers and blog-posts.